 Carl is a native of northwestern New Jersey.
 He has always had an interest in the outdoors and biology.
 In his free time, he enjoys working out, hiking, bird hunting, watching movies and spending time with his friends and family.

-Todd Schramm is an aquatic specialist with SOLitude Lake Management’s Mid-Atlantic team.
-Todd works closely with clients to help them meet their goals by developing and implementing sustainable lake and pond management solutions.
-He is a licensed pesticide applicator in New Jersey, New York and Pennsylvania.
+Todd Schramm is an aquatic specialist with SOLitude.
+Todd works closely with clients to help them meet their goals by developing and implementing sustainable lake and pond management solutions, and he takes a special interest in servicing and treating larger lakes across the mid-Atlantic.

 Todd began his career working in the timber industry as a climber and line man.
 He then worked in the retail and wholesale service industries, and has nearly 20 years of customer service experience.
-After finding his renewed interest in the outdoors and desire to improve our natural world, Todd shifted to lake management and wetlands restoration and has now been in the industry for five years.
+After finding his renewed interest in the outdoors and desire to improve our natural world, Todd shifted to lake management and wetlands restoration and has been in the industry since 2011.

 Todd lives in rural Northwest New Jersey with his wife and son.
 When he is not at work, he enjoys spending time with his family and playing golf.
 Todd loves to watch football and root for his favorite team, the Seattle Seahawks.
 He’s also a fan of supercross and motocross racing, a sport in which he competed in for four years.

 Vincent Giordano is an aquatic technician providing a range of lake and pond management solutions that help restore and maintain aquatic resources for clients.
 Vincent is experienced in aquatic and terrestrial management, and takes a special interest in maintaining and repairing field equipment for the most effective use in the field.

 Vincent graduated from Warren County Community College with a degree in Environmental Science.
 Prior to joining the lake and pond management field, Vincent worked in the forestry, construction, farming and mechanical industries